 A.J.
 Malis is a Tucson native who graduated from Sahuaro High School.
 After attending Arizona State University as a part of the Leadership Scholarship Program, he transferred to the University of Arizona where he earned his BA in Education (major in chemistry and minor in math/physics).
 A.J. taught chemistry, AP chemistry, and physics for 13 years before leaving the classroom to go into administration.
-A.J. obtained his Master's Degree with Distinction in Educational Leadership from Northern Arizona University and worked as an assistant principal in the Amphitheater School District for 4 years before entering his current position as the principal at Tanque Verde High School.
+A.J. obtained his Master's Degree with Distinction in Educational Leadership from Northern Arizona University and worked as an assistant principal in the Amphitheater School District for 4 years and was the at Tanque Verde High School for five years.
+He is currently the principal at Amphi High School.

 A.J. has extensive experience with the USA Volleyball High Performance program.
 He coached the Arizona High Performance Girls National Select teams in 2008 and 2009.
 In 2010, he was a head coach for the national USA Volleyball High Performance Continental Select program.
 In 2011 and 2012, A.J. served as the High Performance Director for the Arizona Region.
 A.J. also works with the AZ Sizzle, the professional volleyball team in Arizona.